-A number of internationally recognised world rankings evaluate the world’s universities in relation to each other.
-The rankings assess parameters including the quality of research, the quality of the degree programmes and the reputation of the universities.
+The rankings consider parameters including the quality of research, the quality of the degree programmes and the reputation of the universities.
 The indicators and methods used by the different rankings vary.
+How the rankings differ specifically from each other can be seen in the the box The Methods of the world rankings.

 The methods of the world rankings differ, and some of the rankings adjust their approach from time to time.
 This means that a university’s ranking can vary from one year to the next without reflecting any real changes in the university’s activities.